neuro-actions/mlflow/README.md

 ### `extra_params`

 Additional parameters transferred to the `mlflow server` command. `""` by default.
-Check the list of parameters via `mlflow server --help`.
+Check the full list of accepted parameters via `mlflow server --help`.

 #### Example